AI Glossary

 generative AIcontent creationAI models+2

-The practice of optimizing content and websites to be more likely referenced and cited by generative AI systems like ChatGPT, Claude, and Google SGE when providing answers to user queries.
+The practice of optimizing content to be referenced by generative AI systems like ChatGPT, Claude, and Google SGE through clear data and citations.

 GEOSEOcontent optimization+3